Emergency Room Info

 More Info

 In a stressful situation, Nick may yell a lot.
 He may also completely shut down and try to sleep, and may even moan and groan at bed time, which can make it difficult to know if something is wrong with him.
 He has sensory issues.
-Very quiet music helps him a lot.
+White noise helps him a lot.
 Headphones, too.
-He needs headphones when he eats, along with music.
-He will continuously yell until he has them on with music playing.
+He wears headphones when he’s awake.

+PUREED FOOD.
 Nick is on a diet that controls his diabetes without medication.
-He eats a whole foods, plant based diet and eggs with no liquid/smooth/processed fats other than 1/4 tsp. olive oil per meal.
-Minced nuts and mashed avocado for fat, foods are chopped fine with a food chopper.
+He eats a whole foods lacto-ovo vegetarian diet (lactose free milk).
+Minced nuts (no almonds – prone to kidney stones), avocado oil and mashed avocado for fat, foods are chopped fine with a food chopper.

 He hates warm food and will spit it out.
-Straight out of the refrigerator or at room temperature only.
 He drinks from a kid’s water bottle with a sippy cup cover, with a no-leak valve in it.
 I understand that you’ll have to make do with the sippy cup.

 Please give him a facecloth to fiddle with.
 He’ll just use his shirt or whatever cloth is in reach if you don’t.